Menu

 • Do not pay for goods not in your possession.
 It may be difficult or impossible to get your money back if the sales agent is a fraud or has left the province.

-• If you suspect the possibility of fraud, order C.O.D. ("cash on delivery"), so that you have to pay for the goods only if you receive them.
-At the very least pay with a post-dated cheque so you will have time to stop the payment if the goods do not arrive as promised.
+• If you suspect the possibility of fraud, order C.O.D. ("cash on delivery").
+This allows you to pay for the goods only if you receive them.
+At the very least, pay with a post-dated cheque so you will have time to stop the payment if the goods do not arrive as promised.

 How helpful was this article?